delab-team/de-ui/src/components/range/Readme.md

 - `step (number, optional)`: The step increment of the range (default is 1).
 - `value (number, optional)`: The initial value of the range (default is the minimum value).
 - `onChange (function, optional)`: A callback function that is called when the range value changes.
+- `className` (string, optional): The className for the range body.

 ## Styling
 The Range component supports custom styling through CSS.
 You can override the default styles by targeting the following CSS classes: